Darling: New & Selected Poems

 Darling: New & Selected Poems is a poetry book by Jackie Kay.
 It was first published by Bloodaxe Books on 27 October 2007.
-Gap Year, Keeping Orchids, Lucozade, My Grandmother's Houses, Old Tongue, and Whilst Leila Sleeps are all National 5 Scottish texts.
+Gap Year, Keeping Orchids, and Whilst Leila Sleeps are all National 5 Scottish texts.
+Previously, Lucozade, My Grandmother's Houses, and Old Tongue were part of the course but were removed in 2024.

 Poems

 Gap Year

 The poem describes Jackie Kay and her son Matthew's bond.
 Her son leaves her to travel and be more independent.

 Keeping Orchids

 The poem describes Jackie Kay's first meeting with her birth mother.
 The orchids symbolise the difficulty of their relationship.

 Lucozade

 The poem describes a daughter visiting her mother in hospital.
 The daughter brings her mother gifts such as Lucozade, which was commonly given to sick people.
 Her mother refuses to take the gifts.
 The poem ends with the daughter removing the symbols of illness and in turn lifting the burden of illness.

 My Grandmother's Houses

 The poem describes different houses that the narrator associates with her grandmother.
 It gives insight into the narrator's childhood and her grandmother's personality.